shrehal1999/Projects/yelp_restraunt_review_classification/README.md

 # Yelp Restaurant Review Classification
-This project is based on natural learning processing in which our machine learning model classfies a particular review of a restaurant as either 1 star or 5 star.
+This project is based on natural learning processing in which our machine learning model classifies a particular review of a restaurant as either 1 star or 5 star.

 # Text processing
 - Text prepocessing was done using the nltk and regex libraries of python.